open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 > How would you classify the product?
 Is it mainly a board, or are there other components, like mechanical or software, that you had to develop?

 {{< expand "Show answer">}}
 The device is electronics at heart.
-I do not have the space or resources to go into more - say building the board physical transducers (or sensors) or the mechanical aspects.
+I do not have the space or resources to do more like building the board physical transducers (or sensors) or the mechanical aspects.

 {{< /expand >}}
 > I see that the board has FPGAs on it.
 Did you develop any gateware, or is that up to the end user?